Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 18 Mei 2025 13.36.43 UTC
+- WIB: Minggu, 18 Mei 2025 14.23.48 UTC
-- WITA: Minggu, 18 Mei 2025 14.36.43 UTC
+- WITA: Minggu, 18 Mei 2025 15.23.48 UTC
-- WIT: Minggu, 18 Mei 2025 15.36.43 UTC
+- WIT: Minggu, 18 Mei 2025 16.23.48 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: inspirational
+Kategori: technology